top of page

 Professor Doug Luman (Computer Science) helped with the layout design and publishing of the book.

-Michael Williams Director of Community Engaged Learning, provided invaluable guidance, and funded the completion of the project through a community outreach grant.
+Michael Williams, former Director of Community Engaged Learning, provided invaluable guidance, and funded the completion of the project through a community outreach grant.

 The Global Citizen Scholars (GCS) Program at Allegheny College (currently, on temporary hiatus) provides select first-year students with unique learning opportunities in three areas — civic engagement, global learning, and in diversity, equity, and inclusion.
 Students collaborate with their faculty co-leaders in the interdisciplinary exploration of a specific global theme, combining academic research with experiential learning in the field.

 For the 2020 Global Citizen Scholars (GCS) cohort IV, the theme was "Empowering Women & Girls Worldwide."
-The cohort had an introductory seminar with Dr. Roncolato, the Program Director, in their first semester.
-Subsequently, my faculty co-leader, Prof. Caryl Waggett (Global Health) and I have co-led academic seminars every semester, between spring 2021-spring 2022.
+In their first semester, the cohort had an introductory seminar with Dr. Roncolato, the Program Director.
+Subsequently, my faculty co-leader, Prof. Caryl Waggett (Global Health) and I co-led academic seminars each semester, between spring 2021-spring 2022.
 In these seminars, students have investigated the challenges of women’s/girls' empowerment, through the lenses of education, social justice, economic advancement, and female health.
-This program integrates academic and experiential learning opportunities for investigating how women/girls are important cultural change-makers.
+This program integrated academic and experiential learning opportunities for investigating how women/girls are important cultural change-makers.

-Students are expected to attend and participate meaningfully in all academic sessions.
-They must successfully complete all assignments, class and community engaged learning activities/projects, and deliver a capstone project at the end of this three-year commitment, in order to remain a GCS scholar and receive the travel award.
+Students were expected to attend and participate meaningfully in all academic sessions.
+They had to successfully complete all assignments, class and community engaged learning activities/projects, and deliver a capstone project at the end of this three-year commitment, in order to remain a GCS scholar and receive the travel award.

 Find out more about the Allegheny College Global Citizen Scholars 2020-2022 Cohort here.